factom-protocol/FIP/FIPS/p2p.md

 The **Controller** is responsible for management of peers (accepting new connections, dialing, persistence etc) as well as routing messages to the right peer.

 The biggest change is that new connections will now handshake before being accepted.
 This gives the network far greater control of which connections to accept and which to reject.
 After a successful handshake (more on that below), all Peers in the system will have a unique but identifiable peer hash as well as a version specific protocol adapter.

+### Accepting Connections

+An inbound connection is accepted based on the following criteria:

+1. The remote address can be determined
+2. The ip address is not banned
+3. The maximum inbound connections have not been reached (or it is a special address)
+4. The per-ip limit has not been reached
+5. The handshake is successful
+6. The endpoint of the peer is not banned

+### Dialing Endpoints

+Endpoints are first selected from the list of all known endpoints using the following criteria:

+1. The endpoint is not banned
+2. The endpoint has not been dialed recently
+3. The endpoint is not an inbound connection that has very recently disconnected
+4. The maximum amount of attempts have not been reached, or it has been long enough to try again, or the endpoint is special
+5. Separate regular and special endpoints

+All special endpoints are dialed unless they are locked.

+Out of the regular endpoints, the node picks enough entries to get up to the desired amount of outbound connections by choosing entries that are as distinct as possible to each other.
+To get N entries, the endpoints are spread over N buckets based on their prefix.
+Entries are randomly taken from each bucket until N are chosen.

+Those N entries are then dialed if:

+1. We are not already connected to that endpoint

 ### Peers.json